Matty9191/ssl-cert-check/README.md

   -k password       : PKCS12 file password
   -n                : Run as a Nagios plugin
-  -N                : Run as a Nagios plugin and output one line summary (implies -n, requires -f or -d) -p port           : Port to connect to (interactive mode) -s commmon name   : Server to connect to (interactive mode) -t type           : Specify the certificate type
+  -N                : Run as a Nagios plugin and output one line summary (implies -n, requires -f or -d) -o                : Requires -n, override exit code to critical for any expiring certs (see -x) -p port           : Port to connect to (interactive mode) -s commmon name   : Server to connect to (interactive mode) -t type           : Specify the certificate type